20 Best Places to Visit in Northern Spain

 The rich multicultural heritage of Girona can be discovered through its remarkable monuments, including a Romanesque basilica, the Gothic convent of Sant Doménech, and 12th-century Arab Baths.
 Girona also has a well-preserved Jewish Quarter.

-Steeped in two millennia of history, Zaragoza is the historic capital of the Aragon region and has a fascinating multicultural heritage.
+Steeped in two millennia of history, Zaragoza is the capital of the Aragon region and has a fascinating multicultural heritage.
 Splendid old monuments reveal the legacy of Roman, Moorish, Jewish, and Christian civilizations.

 The remnants of ancient Roman walls are found in the city center, and two museums contain archaeological sites dating to the 1st century AD (including the Roman Theater and the Roman Forum).
 Several historic churches exemplify Aragon Mudéjar architecture, influenced by the geometric details of Islamic design.